-The Centre for Teaching Practice Studies investigates and facilitates the implementation of instructional best practices in various disciplinary areas and at different levels of schooling.
+IOE Laboratory for Curriculum Design investigates and facilitates the implementation of modern syllabi and instructional models in various disciplinary areas and at different levels of schooling.

-Established in 2017, the Centre for Teaching Practice Studies is among IOE’s most dynamic and expertise-intensive academic units.
-Bringing together a host of acclaimed professionals in various domains of pedagogical scholarship and practice, the Centre pursues a broad and multifaceted basic research, applied development and networking agenda, with an aim of promoting the implementation of cutting-edge educational design and teaching practices on both the national and international scale.
+Established in 2017, the Lab is among IOE’s most dynamic and expertise-intensive academic units.
+Bringing together a host of acclaimed professionals in various domains of pedagogical scholarship and practice, the Lab pursues a broad and multifaceted basic research, applied development and networking agenda, with an aim of promoting the implementation of cutting-edge educational design and teaching practices on both the national and international scale.

-The Centre’s R&D scope addresses a broad array of aspects critical for effective education design & delivery, including:
+The Lab’s R&D scope addresses a broad array of aspects critical for effective education design & delivery, including:

 - Strategies for boosting learning engagement and motivation of modern schoolers

 - New educational technologies and their effects on learning outcomes (STEAM, inquiry-based learning, project-based learning, etc.)

 - The changing role of the teacher and hallmarks of 21st century teaching; best-practice approaches to teacher training & development